-Even though I’m not a materialistic person and have never liked having “a lot of stuff,” I found that things somehow just accumulated around me.
-In New York I lived in a 200 sq. ft. studio apartment so one would think that what I owned would have been kept to a minimum, but such was not the case.
+After I closing on the sale of my condo in Chicago I no longer owned anything of value.
+I was renting an apartment and leasing a car.
+That little bit of real estate was the last valuable thing I owned and finished the process I had begun of unburdening myself of worldly possessions.
+Even though I’m not a materialistic person and have never liked having a lot of stuff, I found that things somehow just accumulated around me.
+In New York I lived in a 205 sq. ft. studio apartment, so one would think that what I owned would have been kept to a minimum, but such was not the case.
 High ceilings allowed for ample shelving on the walls and overhead cabinets in the hallway and bathroom.

-All of my things had a story and reminded me of loved ones who had died, relationships that had come to an end, adventures I had taken, times that were happy and times that were sad.
-Wherever I would be in my house I saw these things and was reminded of all these people I had known and the full life I had lived.
+All of my things had a story and reminded me of loved ones who had died, relationships that had come to an end, adventures I had taken—times that were happy and times that were sad.
+Wherever I would be in my house I saw those things and was reminded of all these people I had known and the full life I had lived.

-No longer having all those possessions that were imbued with so many memories and emotions I am not as easily taken out of the present moment, which then allows me (or forces me) to have to deal with reality, which can be really painful at times.
+No longer having all those possessions that were imbued with so many memories and emotions, I am not as easily taken out of the present moment, which then allows me (or forces me) to have to deal with reality, something which can at times be really painful.
 I’m more present.
 My life story is no longer my yesterday, but my today.
 And that can be really uncomfortable.
 Of course, I sometimes need to reenter the past in order to figure out something about the present, but I no longer hold onto it, grasping at either the pain or the joy as an excuse for not living in the now.

 None of this happened overnight or without a great deal of effort.
 I am so grateful that the material things that once burdened me by continually reminding me of my story have found homes in the dwelling places of my loved ones and no longer keep me from living fully.
 It is my hope that this process will continue so that when the end of my life does come, I will have nothing.